Project Name: New Mexico State Highway & Transportation Department

 - SHALLOW UNDERGROUND UTILITIES

 “The GEOWEB System addressed the problem in far less time than any other alternative we had available.
 It went in quickly, without any complications for the construction crew.
-The GEOWEB® section will be included in a twenty year monitoring program we have scheduled for the entire U.S. 550 project.”
+The GEOWEB® section will be included in a 20-year monitoring program we have scheduled for the entire U.S. 550 project.”
 NMSH & TD Project Engineer Allan Whitesel